cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 }
 ```

-There is a very simple [example](example) app which shows how a study can be created with different taks and measures.
+There is a very simple [example](example) app which shows how a study can be created with different tasks and measures.
 This app just prints the sensing data to a console screen on the phone.

 ##Auto generation of files